-Railroad Companies Negligent in Thousands of Railroad Workers Injuries
+Railroad Companies Negligent in Thousands of Railroad Workers Injuries and preventable train accidents

 According to the U.S. Department of Transportation, train accidents cause around 600 deaths each year in the United States, the majority of which occur at railroad crossings.
 Statistics reveal that about every four hours a person or vehicle is hit by a train.
 Highway-rail crossing incidents account for one-third of all rail-related fatalities.